nimbix/jardoc/docs/apps_tutorial.md

 # Execute command, add verbosity to see exact command executed
 # Also use full path for binaries, even mpirun, to avoid issues on slave nodes
 echo "Executing application."
-echo "First command explicitely shows who is running MPI (help understanding)." echo "Second command is the real application." date set -x
+echo "First command explicitly shows who is running MPI (help understanding)." echo "Second command is the real application." date set -x